Summer Schedule For Kids That Will Inspire You!

 This post may contain affiliate links.

-Before we get to our schedule, I want to talk about balance.
+Before we get to our daily summer schedule, I want to talk about balance.
+I’ve found we need some days “scheduled” to stay in our pajamas and not have a lot planned.
 It’s kind of freeing to have nothing on the calendar.
-Some days “scheduled” in where we can stay in our pajamas are needed.

-But again I know myself.
+But again, I know myself.
 We won’t do well if we have a completely unstructured summer.
-All of us like order and our family thrives on it.
+All of us like order, and our family thrives on it.
+You must pause and consider what balance works best for you and your family.

 What Happens When Our Schedule is Wide Open

-So this is why I decided to create a sample summer schedule for young children.
-It’s kind of like writing a to-do list.
+So this is why I decided to create a sample summer schedule for elementary aged children.
+It’s like writing a to-do list.
 It feels easier to get things done when you write them down.

 The same thing applies here.
 I find peace and balance when I write out a plan!
-As our kids have gotten older I’ve asked for their input as well.
+As our kids have gotten older, I’ve also asked for their input.
 Are there certain activities, camps, and day trips they’d like to add to our summer?

 Anticipation builds when we sit down and come up with a plan for the time off from school.
-This is also a great time to set some ground rules.
-For example, this year the kids are going to have two chores they must complete BEFORE any screen time.
+A planning meeting is also a great time to set some ground rules.
+For example, this year, our kids will have two chores they must complete BEFORE any screen time.

-If we start this at the beginning of the summer break, it will be a lot easier to stay consistent.
-Trying to change the “rules” in the middle of the summer is harder (though not impossible).
+If we start this at the beginning of the summer break, staying consistent will be much easier.
+Trying to change the “rules” in the middle of the summer is more challenging (though not impossible).

 You’ll notice in our schedule we have a nap and/or quiet time.